emipa606/StarTrekFederation/README.md

-[[HINT]] - If you&amp;apos;re getting raided by the borg, prioritize those with the nanite probes.
+[[HINT]] - If you&apos;re getting raided by the borg, prioritize those with the nanite probes.
 Otherwise, enjoy watching your population succumb to assimilation. ;D

 **To be done**